 Capital Economics: The Fed’s rate hike path may be affected by falling commodity prices | Anue Juheng – US Stocks

-The market generally expects that the Fed may raise interest rates by 3 yards again later this month.
+The market generally expects that the Fed may raise interest rates by 3 yards once more later this month.
 At present, most Fed officials have expressed their support.
 The strong non-farm payrolls report also strengthens the view of raising interest rates by 3 yards, but it brings more to the central bank’s action to combat inflation. big challenge.

 Capital Economics U.S. economist Andrew Hunter pointed out in a report that the collapse in commodity prices is a cause for concern.
-Concerns about weak demand have dragged oil, agricultural products and industrial metals prices sharply lower in recent weeks.
+Concerns regarding weak demand have dragged oil, agricultural products and industrial metals prices sharply lower in recent weeks.
 In particular, falling energy prices will affect consumers.
 For the most immediate impact, gasoline prices have fallen by 20 percent since their mid-June peak, and natural gas prices have fallen by a third.

 Generally speaking, the Fed’s interest rate decisions and oil prices are not directly related, because the calculation of the core consumer price index (core CPI), which is a closely watched inflation indicator, excludes volatile energy and food prices.